 Evergreen webinars are ones you create and have on a website or email automation sequence.
 The evergreen webinar information is not time-sensitive and has value to customers for years to come.
 Live webinars are an incredible way to connect with audience members as it gives a personal connection.

 Let’s recap the 13 marketing ideas you can try as an entrepreneur.

 - Create Content

 - Testimonial and Review Sites

 Let us know which marketing idea you’ll give a try.
-There are no easy ways around marketing a business.
-Hopefully you’ll find an idea that’ll work successfully for your business.
+There are no easy ways of marketing a business.
+Hopefully, you’ll find an idea that’ll work successfully for your business.
 If you’ve tried one of these already, we’d like to hear about your experience!